World Cup skier from Okanagan dies suddenly at 19 - Revelstoke Review

-Canadian freestyle moguls team member and Penticton native Brayden Kuroda has died suddenly at the age of 19, according to a Freestyle Canada Facebook post share on Tuesday.
+Canadian freestyle moguls team member and Penticton native Brayden Kuroda has died suddenly at the age of 19, according to a Freestyle Canada Facebook post shared on Tuesday.

 Kuroda, who made his World Cup debut this year, passed away suddenly on Monday night, said Freestyle Canada.
 The cause of his death was not disclosed.